Frequently Asked Questions

-It is medical treatment that attempts to keep a person alive.
+These are medical treatments that attempt to keep a person alive.
 Cardiopulmonary resuscitation (CPR) is one example.
-Health professionals are required to attempt CPR when a patient’s heart or breathing stops unless they have medical orders with other instructions.
+Health professionals are required to try life-sustaining treatments if a person's heart or breathing stops, unless there is a medical order (like MOLST) with other instructions.

 Who fills out the MOLST form?

-When is the right time to fill out the MOLST form?
+When is the right time to consider using MOLST?

 Can a person be required to use the MOLST form?